Skip to content

 What's next?

-While we wait for AMD to announce new GPUs and for data centers to offer them, we’re considering tests with NVIDIA GPUs like the H100 and H200, and possibly Google TPU.
+While we wait for AMD to announce new GPUs and for data centers to offer them, we’re considering tests with NVIDIA GPUs like the H100 and H200, as well as possibly Google TPU.

 Source code